Unity-Technologies/Addressables-Sample/README.md

 A very simple Unity tutorial that we converted to use addressables.
 The main code file to look at would be Done_GameController.cs, but in general, this is just meant as a simple project to explore.

 #### *Advanced/Texture Variations*
 An example project to show one use case or workflow for creating "variants".
 The new build pipeline (Scriptable Build Pipeline) upon which Addressables is built, does not support asset bundle variants.
 This old mechanism was useful in many instances, so this sample is meant to show how to accomplish similar results for one of those instances.
-There are other purpose for variants not shown here.
-Some will be coming in future samples.
+There are other purposes for variants not shown here.
 * Scenes/SampleScene
   * In the scene, there's a prefab with an existing texture that can load alternate textures based on button input.
 (VariationController.cs)
   * The project only has one instance of the texture in question (Texture/tree2.png).
 It is marked as addressable, with the address "tree" and no labels
   * The group containing "tree" has a custom schema added to it (TextureVariationSchema).
 This defines the label for the provided texture, and a scale and label for alternate textures.
-  * For "Fast Mode" in the player, run with the play mode script of "Vary Fast".
+  * For "Use Asset Database (fastest)" in the player, run with the play mode script of "Vary Fast".
 This will look at all the label variations defined in the schema, and apply all labels to the "tree".
 This will then go into play mode in the normal Fast Mode setup of loading from AssetDatabase, but will fake having an "HD", "SD", etc. version of the texture.
-  * For "Virtual Mode" in the player, run with the play mode script of "Virtual Variety".
+  * For "Simulate Groups (advanced)" in the player, run with the play mode script of "Virtual Variety".
 This will do the same things as the "Vary Fast" script above.
-Note, this is not a very accurate virtual mode right now because it does not emulate the fact that each variety should be in its own bundle.
+Note, this is not a very accurate "Simulate Groups (advanced)" mode right now because it does not emulate the fact that each variety should be in its own bundle.
   * With the build script of "Pack Variations" selected, building the player content will:
     * Find all groups with the TextureVariationSchema
 	* Loop over all size/label pairs, and copy the textures on-disk.
 	* Change the import settings on the created textures so as to scale them.
 	* Build all bundles
 	* Remove the extra files/groups that were created.
-  * After building with "Pack Variations", you can enter play mode using the standard "Packed Play Mode" script.
+  * After building with "Pack Variations", you can enter play mode using the standard "Use Existing Build (requires built groups)" script.

 #### *Advanced/Sync Addressables*
 Synchronous Addressables!
 What a crazy thing.
 The value of exploring this demo can be broken into two categories.
 One is looking at what would be involved in making addressables synchronous.
 The other is looking at creating custom providers.